cunarist/rinf/README.md

 rustc --version
 flutter doctor
 ```

+## Build Tool Version Issues

+- To compile the app for Android, you should be using Rust 1.68 or higher.
+Due to an [issue](https://github.com/rust-lang/rust/pull/85806), Rust versions 1.67 and earlier are only compatible with Android NDK versions 22 and earlier.
+- For Android, The value of `ndkVersion` variable in `./android/app/build.gradle` must be `flutter.ndkVersion` and you should be using Flutter SDK 3.10 or higher.
+If you've created your Flutter project with Flutter SDK 3.7 and earlier, this variable might be missing.
+Visit [this discussion](https://github.com/cunarist/rust-in-flutter/discussions/60) to understand how to add this variable to your file.

 > Using various build targets with Rust can sometimes present various issues.
 If you encounter any problems, feel free to visit [the discussions page](https://github.com/cunarist/rust-in-flutter/discussions) and open a Q&A thread for assistance.